-The Polynesian rat is the third most widespread species of rat in the world behind the Brown rat and Black rat.
-Polynesian rats have large, round ears, a pointed snout, black/brown hair with a lighter belly, and comparatively small feet.
-They have thin, long bodies.
-Polynesian rats are commonly distinguished by a dark upper edge of the hind foot near the ankle.
-The rest of the foot is pale.
+The Polynesian rat is similar in appearance to other rats, such as the black rat and the brown rat.
+It has large, round ears, a pointed snout, black/brown hair with a lighter belly, and comparatively small feet.
+It has a thin, long body, reaching up to 6 in (15 cm) in length from the nose to the base of the tail, making it slightly smaller than other human-associated rats.
+It is commonly distinguished by the dark upper edge of the hind foot near the ankle; the rest of its foot is pale.

 Polynesian rats are social creatures.
-They are nocturnal like most rodents, and are adept climbers, often nesting in trees.
+They are nocturnal like most rodents and are adept climbers, often nesting in trees.
 When foraging Polynesian rats have been observed to often take pieces of food back to a safe place to properly shell a seed or otherwise prepare certain foods.
-This not only protects them from predators, but also from rain and other rats.
+This not only protects them from predators but also from rain and other rats.
 These "husking stations" are often found among trees, near the roots, in fissures of the trunk, and even in the top branches.

 These rats are omnivorous.
 They feed on seeds, fruit, leaves, bark, insects, earthworms, spiders, lizards, and avian eggs and hatchlings.

 Little information is available about the mating system in Polynesian rats.
 They breed in spring and summer.
-Females give birth to 4 litters per year with and an average of 4 young per litter.
+Females give birth to 4 litters per year with an average of 4 young per litter.
 The gestation period lasts 21-24 days and weaning takes around another month at 28 days.
 Young become reproductively mature at 8-12 months of age.

 There are no major threats to Polynesian rats at present.